g0v-it/data-budget/README.md

 The router acts a redirector and as a transparent proxy for all da management platform services.
 It provides following entry point

 - **/** redirects to the project home page (this readme file fro now
 - **/api/** redirects to api documentatio
 - **/api/v1/<api command>*** redirects to api command  ( try http://localhost/api/accounts
 - **/resource/<resource id>** calls the linked data browser  ( try http://localhost/resource/welcome
 - **/g0v-ap/v1** redirects to the g0v-ap vocabulary  ( try http://localhost/g0v-ap/v1
 - **/g0v-ap-api/v1** redirects to  the g0v-ap-api vocabulary  ( try http://localhost/g0v-ap-api/v1
 - **/sdaas/sparql** redirects to sparql endpoint  ( try http://localhost/sdaas/sparql

-## Suppor
+## Support

 For answers you may not find in here or in the Wiki, avoid posting issues.
-Feel free to ask for support on the [Slack](https://linkeddatacenter.slack.com/) general room.
+Feel free to ask for support on the [Slack](https://copernicani.slack.com/) general room.
 Make sure to mention **@enrico** so he is notified

-## Credit
+## Credits

-- data extracted from by [OpenBDAP](https://bdap-opendata.mef.gov.it/) with CC-BY open licen
+- data extracted from by [OpenBDAP](https://bdap-opendata.mef.gov.it/) with CC-BY open license
 - the RDF datastore and the SPARQL endpoint is based on the [Blazegraph community edition](https://www.blazegraph.com/
 - the g0v-ap ontology and the smart data management platform was developed by [Enrico Fagnoni] (https://github.com/ecow) using the [SDaaS platform by LinkedData.Center](http://LinkedData.Center/
 - API server and gateways was developed by [Yassine Ouahidi](https://github.com/YassineOuahidi
 - [LOD-VIEW](http://lodview.it/) was developed by [Diego Valerio Camarda](https://www.linkedin.com/in/dvcama) and [Alessandro Antonuccio](http://hstudio.it/)

-Thanks to all project contributors, to the [Copernicani community](https://copernicani.it/) and to the [g0v asia community](http://g0v.asia) for ideas and support
+Thanks to all project contributors, to the [Copernicani community](https://copernicani.it/) and to the [g0v asia community](http://g0v.asia) for ideas and support.

-## Licens
+## License

 The MIT License (MIT).
-Please see [License File](LICENSE) for more information
+Please see [License File](LICENSE) for more information.